lomin/alive/PITCHME.md

 #### What is the problem?

 Most view-components of current web apps ...

-- ... are designer-unfriendly <!-- .element: class="fragment" -->
-- ... impede the collaboration between designers and developers <!-- .element: class="fragment" -->
+ 1. ... impede the collaboration between designers and developers  <!-- .element: class="fragment" -->
+ 2. ... make it difficult for designers to contribute in the same way as developers  <!-- .element: class="fragment" -->
-- ... hinder designer to leverage their skills <!-- .element: class="fragment" -->
+ 3. ... hinder designer to leverage their skills  <!-- .element: class="fragment" -->

 #VSLIDE

-#### HTML obscured by extensive display logic
+####  ... impede the collaboration between designers and developers
+Example: No collaboration on the same artifacts
 ```HTML
  <#if ((products?size % (columns * 2) > 0 && products?size %
   (columns * 2) <= columns - 1 )) && menuProperties?? &&